ImMature: Season 2

+Season 3

 Soundtrack

 Immature's original soundtrack album from the web series is composed and written by Vaibhav Bundhoo, who worked as the norm composer for the original projects of The Viral Fever.
 The soundtrack album featuring eight tracks were recorded by Bundhoo, Neha Rathod, Maria Roe Vincent, El Fé Choir and Pallak Ranka and was released on 10 March 2019.

+ImMature Season 2 original soundtrack for the webseries was composed by Prashanth Srinivas.
+There are total 19 tracks with singers like Vaibhav Bundhoo, Sharanya Natrajan.
+The album was released on 31 August 2022.